zfs-retire agent crashes fmd on systems without vdev devids

 Sure enough, FMD left a core file that tells the story:

 > ::stack libzfs.so.1`path_from_physpath+0x22(0, 88d33ac, ac224bc) libzfs.so.1`zpool_vdev_name+0x465(0, ac16588, abf3944, 0) zfs-retire.so`replace_with_spare+0xab(ab4c3c0, ac16588, abf3944) zfs-retire.so`zfs_retire_recv+0x4d1(ab4c3c0, 88532e0, ac667d8, 8b5687c) fmd_module_dispatch+0xd3(ab4c3c0, 88532e0) fmd_module_start+0x161(ab4c3c0) fmd_thread_start+0x2c(a0adbd8) libc.so.1`_thrp_setup+0x81(fed6b240) libc.so.1`_lwp_start(fed6b240, 0, 0, 0, 0, 0)

 For some reason the retire agent isn't sending a libzfs handle to the 'zpool_vdev_name' function (the first arg to zpool_vdev_name and path_from_physpath).
 This was acceptable until #10622.
 The 10622 change has libzfs try harder, which requires a libzfs handle in the new call to path_from_physpath when a devid is not found for the given vdev. path_from_physpath doesn't check for the existence of the libzfs handle before use, which results in a segfault.

 This should only be a problem on systems without vdev devids, like my KVM machine that uses blkdev instead of sd driver.
 We should have the replace_with_spare function in the retire agent send its libzfs handle to libzfs.

-Updated by Kody Kantor about 1 month ago
+Updated by Kody Kantor over 3 years ago

 - Ran the zfs test suite.
 See #10241 for the failures encountered.